mectx02/LaTeX-Resume/README.md

 There are two different types of headers: `header_short` and `header`. `header_short` simply has the name and job description, while `header` extends it by adding in contact information.
 You can view how to add your contact information in the `header` and `header_short` files directly.

 ### Sections
 Things such as previous jobs, projects you've worked on, etc. are typically divided into sections.
-There are a few pre-defined pages that you can use, such as `projects`, `cover_letter`, `education`, etc. that seem to be pretty common amongst typical resumes.
+There are a few pre-defined pages that you can use (located in the sections directory), such as `projects`, `cover_letter`, `education`, etc. that seem to be pretty common amongst typical resumes.
 If you need more than that, however, `activities.tex` is blank, so you can copy that to your heart's content.

 ## How do I make the PDF?